 Ethnographic Research Colloquium

 ERC enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
 Scholars from other departments and programs at UConn, as well as other institutions and universities are also frequently invited as guest speakers.
 Full list of the Spring 2017 speakers is now available.
-For more information about ERC, please contact Dr. Sarah Willen, Dr. Samuel Martinze, or Dr. César Abadia-Barrero.
+For more information about ERC, please contact Dr. Sarah Willen, Dr. Samuel Martinez, or Dr. César Abadia-Barrero.

 Anthropology Scholars Initiative

 ASI is a group run by graduate students for graduate students.
 It fosters a supportive environment in which new graduate students can benefit from the professional experiences of other graduate students, alumni, and faculty outside the classroom setting.
 ASI meets on a regular basis, and each meeting focuses on a specific professional subject.
-For more information about ASI, please contact Sara Ailshire, or Olivia Marcus.
+For more information about ASI, please contact Olivia Marcus.

 Annual Archaeology Animal Roast